 Behr Black Boudoir

 This black paint is one of my newest favorites!
-Black Boudoir is a very rich, velvety neutral black.
+Black Boudoir is a very rich, velvety almost neutral black.
 I love how it creates a very smooth, neutral back drop for artwork and wood.
+It has a touch of bluish purple undertones to it, making it not quite a neutral – but still very lovely!

 Sherwin Williams Dorian Gray

-I admit, I’m not the biggest fan of gray paint but I’ve added this neutral beauty to my list of favorites.
-Dorian Gray is a medium dark, neutral gray (that looks way different on the online color cards!).
+I admit, I’m not the biggest fan of gray paint but I’ve added this beauty to my list of secondary favorites.
+Dorian Gray is a medium dark, gray with a bit of warmth (that looks way different on the online color cards!).